emlautarom1/Refined/README.md

 // Throws `RefinementException` if the operation fails. var player = new Player(x.Refine<int, NonZero<int>>());

-// Implicit conversions are supported. int unrefX = player.Age;
+// Implicit conversions to the original types are supported. int unrefX = player.Age;
 ```